lucasrcezimbra/lucasrcezimbra.github.io/content/anotacoes/My principles for building software.md

 ## To think/write about
 - Containers are for external services.
 The application should run locally.
 - Prefer pure functions and immutable data - improves testability, predictability, etc.
-- Microservices are about team topologies and scaling systems with different types of bounds
 - Security
 - Documentation
 - No build